PraneethaValiveti/Yulu-Bike-Sharing---Demand-Analysis-report/README.md

 Yulu, India's leading micro-mobility service provider, has experienced a decline in revenue.
 The company wants to understand the factors influencing demand for shared electric cycles to improve utilization and increase revenue.

-This project analyzes demand patterns using Exploratory Data Analysis (EDA) and Hypothesis Testing.
+This project analyzes demand patterns using Exploratory Data Analysis (EDA) and Hypothesis Testing

 ---